 Performance modifications will generally make your vehicle less reliable in the long run due to the additional strain endured by its various components during higher speed, acceleration or ‘extreme’ usage over the years.
 With this in mind, buyers then have to judge whether the car has been modified professionally or not.
 In many cases modifications are done by the owners at local garages and not at official modification specialists, further lowering the reliability of the vehicle and casting further doubt in the buyer’s mind.

 This is probably most important of all.
 If the engine, suspension etc. has been altered, can the buyer be truly sure that it is safe?
 Buyers have to retail these cars at some point and don’t always wish to go to the expense of putting things right if it’s a ‘botched job’, so any rectifications the buyer will have to make before resale will again likely be removed from the value of the vehicle.

-Luckily, we provide a quick and simple service that allows you to sell any car to us, regardless of modifications.
-Simply begin by heading to our car valuation page, there you will be able to enter your reg number along with some other simple details and find out how much your car is worth.
-Once you receive your initial online quote, you can then book an appointment at one of our 200+ UK branches, meaning there’s sure to be one within a short drive of your location.
+Luckily, we provide a quick and simple service that allows you to sell any car to us, regardless of modifications, making webuyanycar.com the best way to sell a modified car.
+Simply begin by heading to our car valuation page, enter your reg number along with some other simple details and find out how much your car is worth.
+Once you receive your initial online quote, you can then book an appointment at one of our 250+ UK branches, meaning there’s sure to be one within a short drive of your location.

 So, if you’re happy with your online quote and want to dodge all of the hassle that comes with selling a car privately (which is especially prominent when trying to sell a modified car privately), then you came to the right place!
 As mentioned above, simply book an appointment to see one of our friendly expert vehicle purchasers at your local webuyanycar.com branch (our appointment-booking system will show following your online car valuation) and be sure to bring the following items along to your appointment: